Knowledge base

 - Optimize the site's code.

-- Optimize the database queries.
+- Optimize database queries.

 - Limit HTTP requests.